fpco/unliftio/unliftio/README.md

 * Drop the deps on `monad-control`, `lifted-base`, and `exceptions`
 * Compilation failures?
 You may have just avoided subtle runtime bugs

-Sound like magic?
+Sounds like magic?
 It's not.
 Keep reading!

 ## Unlifting in 2 minutes